German bombing of Britain, 1914–1918: 'Silent' Zeppelin raid on London

 The last attack by Zeppelins on London took place on the night of 19 October 1917.
 It had been over 12 months since the last Zeppelin raid, during which time the ceiling of German airships had been improved to a height that existing aeroplanes could not reach.
 Their undersides had also been coated with a special non-reflective black paint, rendering them almost invisible to searchlights.
 Up to eleven Zeppelins including LZ85, approached London from the north, with a few bombs falling north of Watford being reported from around 9:00 p.m.
 The wind was freshening from the north-west.
 The commander of the Western sub-section of the London Air Defence Area, Lt-Col. Alfred Rawlinson (holder of Royal Aero Club Aviator's Licence No. 3 and brother of Sir Henry Rawlinson), surmised that the airships were likely to switch off their engines; carried silently on the wind over central London, they would drop their bombs undetected.

 Rawlinson ordered all the searchlights in the London area to be switched off, since they would 'give the game away'.
 A bomb was dropped at around 11:30 p.m. on the heart of the West End, destroying the premises of Swan & Edgar in Piccadilly Circus but the ground defences remained silent.
 Another bomb fell on Grove Park, Lewisham a few minutes later but the deception worked; London avoided up to 200 bombs.
-None of the Zeppelins made it back to their base in Jutland.
+None of the Zeppelins made it back to their base in German Jutland.
 Blown by the increasing gale, one was brought down by French anti-aircraft guns at 7:00 a.m. on 18 October near the German frontier at Luneville, another was forced to land at 9:20 a.m. near Bourbonne-les-Bains in western France by pursuing aeroplanes, two came down and were destroyed by fire near Gap, France in the Hautes-Alpes département in south-west France at 2:00 p.m.
 Three more were carried out to sea and were lost over the Mediterranean with all hands when their fuel ran out.